libbyshoop/database-book/_sources/index.rst

 Part 2: Mastering Database Querying with Relational Algebra and SQL
 --------------------------------------------------------------------

 Beginning with Chapter 5, 'Relational Databases, Querying and Analysis', we will go through how to design queries using a graphical notation based on relational database theory that helps you think clearly about what data results you can expect from operations on data relations (a special form of data tables).
-With a design in hand, you will then be able to create correct queries using SQL-- we guide you through that process with simple examples.
+With a design in hand, you will then be able to create correct queries using SQL-- we guide you through that process with simple examples to begin with, and increase the complexity as you progress through the book.

 Table of Contents
 :::::::::::::::::